asavinov/lambdo/README.md

 This function will get a Series object for each row of the input table.
 For each pair of numbers it will return their difference.

-In order for the workflow to load this function definition we need to specify its location in the workflow:
+In order for the workflow to load this function definition, we need to specify its location in the workflow:

 ```json
 {